Zeke Jones: Early life and college

-Jones was born in Ypsilanti, Michigan.
+Jones was born on December 2, 1966, in Ypsilanti, Michigan.
 He started wrestling under the influence of his brother Johnnie, a two-time junior college national champion for Schoolcraft Junior College and later a wrestler on Iowa State's national runner-up team in 1976.
 He was citywide champion at Scarlett Junior High School, in Ann Arbor, Michigan, where he was coached by James Bryant.

-In high school, he amassed a 111-6 record, finishing second and first in the Michigan High School State Championships in 1984 and 1985 competing for Huron High School in Ann Arbor, Michigan.
+In high school, Jones amassed a 111-6 record, finishing second and first in the Michigan High School State Championships in 1984 and 1985 competing for Huron High School in Ann Arbor, Michigan.
 In high school he was coached by Tom Davids and Ernie Gillum.
 He was a three-time High School All-American at the Junior National Championships and was named Dream Team All-American selection by Wrestling USA Magazine in 1985.
 Jones was named to the Huron High School Hall of Fame in 2002.

 Jones signed with Bobby Douglas and Arizona State in 1985.
 He compiled a 139-21 record while garnering three All-American honors at the NCAA's, three Pac-10 championships, and a Midlands Title, and was an NCAA finalist his senior year.